-In the recent years, much focus has been put by hoteliers around the world in searching and implementing a direct booking strategy that works for their businesses.
-However, we know for decades hotel has been reliant on the help of the Online Travel Agencies (OTAs) since the emergence of Expedia in 1996, thus, what have driven hotels to be seemingly steering in the opposite direction?
+In recent years, much focus has been put by hoteliers around the world in searching and implementing a direct booking strategy that works for their businesses.
+However, we know for decades, the hotel has been reliant on the help of the Online Travel Agencies (OTAs) since the emergence of Expedia in 1996, thus, what have driven hotels to be seemingly steering in the opposite direction?

 Direct Booking vs OTAs